porganczkit/air-race-challenge/progress.md

   - Extreme maneuvers are limited for more realistic flight behavior
   - Aircraft exhibits proper inertia, continuing to turn/pitch briefly after key release
   - Aircraft pitches nose up when ascending and nose down when descending

+## Step 8: Generate Terrain and Sky - COMPLETED

+- Enhanced the sky rendering:
+  - Fixed sky color to a bright blue using simpler rendering technique
+  - Used a fallback solid blue color for the scene background
+  - Created a hemisphere dome for the sky with proper blue coloring
+  - Replaced complex shader with direct color for better compatibility

+- Improved the terrain system:
+  - Created a flat ground plane with subtle vertex displacement
+  - Added a two-layer ground system with different shades of green
+  - Ensured proper shadow receiving on the ground
+  - Added realistic height variations for a more natural landscape

+- Added a meandering river system:
+  - Created a blue river flowing from south to north
+  - Added natural curves to the river path using sine wave variations
+  - Implemented elevated river banks with brown coloring
+  - Added height variation to the river banks for realism
+  - Positioned river above ground to prevent z-fighting
+  - Added transparent water effect with proper lighting properties

+- Enhanced the lighting and cloud system:
+  - Improved directional light shadow quality
+  - Made aircraft cast realistic shadows on the ground
+  - Enhanced cloud appearance and movement
+  - Added shadow casting from clouds onto the ground and river

+- Test confirmed:
+  - Sky appears as proper blue color
+  - River flows through the landscape with natural curves
+  - Aircraft appears visually above the terrain with clear horizon
+  - Shadows cast properly on the ground and river
+  - Environment has a cohesive and visually appealing appearance